Furuta-Mototada/v3-watch_SilksongController_25TPE/docs/v3_p1/CS156 - Pipeline - First Draft/WATSON_PREFERRED_CHECKLIST.md

 #### OCT 17 FEEDBACK TA
 "Great work on completing all the extension questions so far!

-Nice start to your assignment!
+Noice start to your assignment!
 I can see many ways to develop this project and I like the use of GroupKFold to avoid overfitting.
 I'd recommend adding baseline models such as RSME/ Logistic Regression to show model improvement.

 I'd also add a short "how it works” section for each model - what function/decision rule it learns, the objective/loss it minimizes (and how it’s optimized), and how key hyperparameters control regularization - the math behind it."
 4#cs156-MLDevelopment